Car Insurance in Italy

 Our roadside assistance is available 24/7/365, both inside and outside of Italy.
 It is valid within Green Card territories (any member of the European Union including the Schengen area).

 To purchase insurance in Italy, you must have the following documents:

 - A copy of both sides of the logbook of the car (libretto di circolazione)

 - A copy of both sides of your driving license

-Upon receiving all of these documents, our team will issue your contract and policy within one business day.
+Upon receiving these documents, our team will issue your contract and policy immediately.
 Your contract and certificate of insurance will be issued via email.

 No. In accordance with Italian law, you do not have to have an Italian driving license to be insured.
-As long as you have a valid license to drive, we can provide you with cover.
+If you have a valid license to drive, we can provide you with cover.

 Currently, we can only issue annual policies.
-We can offer an annual contract, split into two installments (6 months each) and put the policy on hold for up to 18 months.
+We can offer an annual contract, split into two instalments (6 months each) and put the policy on hold for up to 18 months.

 If you choose to put your policy on hold, the expiry date will be postponed.
 For example, if you defer the policy by one month, the expiry date will be postponed by one month.

 To defer your policy, you must send us an email.
 Please note, to defer your policy there is a €10 free.
 There is also no limit to the number of times that you can defer your policy.